jadeforrest/blog/content/posts/2024-09-30--skip-level-1-on-1s/index.md

 Sometimes you can be eager to help, and to show results.
 So you may be inclined to intervene in situations you shouldn't.
 Just be sensitive to the fact that this person reports to your manager.
 Sometimes the best course of action is to redirect them, but let them know you will help if they're not able to address the situation.

 ## Thank you

+[Emily Nakashima](https://www.linkedin.com/in/eanakashima/) sparked this post in a conversation, making me want to record some thoughts on it.
+Thank you, Emily!
+[Keizan Shaffer](https://www.linkedin.com/in/gusshaffer/) shared some elements of his skip level practice that helped me flesh out this post.
+He reminded me that you can use skip levels for communication and alignment testing.
+And also reminded me to emphasize that you will get through everyone, but the amount of time will vary depending on the size of your organization.

 Image by <a href="https://pixabay.com/users/dwilliam-720409/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=620529">DWilliam</a> from <a href="https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=620529">Pixabay</a>